mxenabled/sso-api-proxy/README.md

 ## Making requests

-The server has two endpoints:
+The server has the following endpoints:

+- `GET /user/widget_urls`
+- `POST /user/widget_urls`
 - `GET /users/{user_guid}/widget_urls`
 - `POST /users/{user_guid}/widget_urls`

+The `/users/{user_guid}/widget_urls` endpoints use the user guid provided in the URL, whereas the `/user/widget_urls` endpoints use the user guid in the configuration.

 The `GET` endpoint accepts the widget configuration via the URL query parameters.
 For example: